10 Common Blogging Mistakes and How to Avoid Them

 4. Writing Without a Clear Purpose

-Blog posts that lack structure or a clear goal can confuse readers and fail to deliver value.
+Blog posts that lack a clear goal or structure can confuse readers and fail to deliver value.

 How to Avoid It: